MACC Hub Webinar Series #5: Financing Fairness: Unlocking Climate Adaptation for Vulnerable Communities

 Speakers

-Chaired by Sadhbh Sheeran, MACC Hub England Manager, London Climate Ready Partnership, we are delighted to have on panel:
+Chaired by Sadhbh Sheeran, MACC Hub England Manager, London Climate Ready Partnership, we were pleased to be join by: